wuzhengy/TAU/Communication over DHT.md

    * Assume in B peerList, we have public key: B as defaulft, B1, B2, B3, A, A2 Data item from A to B:
    {
-   msgRoot;
+   immutable msgRoot;
-   messages log with B's peer list as participant sender or receiver.
+   gossip - messages log with B's peer list as participant sender or receiver.
       {
       A -> B3, timestamp of A told other peers that A has sent info to B3; this is not the true observation of the message, it is a gossip to help traverse the channels.